• Skip to primary navigation

 Instructions

-• Light the propane side of your Oklahoma Joe’s Longhorn Combo Grill, adjusting the flames to be between medium-low and medium.
+• Preheat your grill slowly, adjusting the flames to be between medium-low and medium.
 Allow to preheat to 425 degrees.
+(Alternatively, preheat your oven.)

 • While grill preheats, line a baking sheet (that you’re certain will fit in the grill) with foil and spray with baking spray.
 Spread the frozen tater tots into an even layer.

-• When grill is preheated, add the pan of tater tots and close the lid of the grill.
+• When grill or oven is preheated, add the pan of tater tots and bake.
 The tater tots will bake for approximately 20 - 25 minutes, total.

-• Meanwhile, set a cast iron pan on the side burner of the grill over medium-high heat.
+• Meanwhile, set a cast iron pan over medium-high heat.
 Add 1 pound ground venison and cook, breaking the meat up into small bits, until nearly browned, about five minutes.
-When meat is almost browned, add 1 packet of tacos seasoning, 14 ounces diced tomatoes with green chilies, ¾ cup water, and a few shakes of hot sauce, if desired.
+When meat is almost browned, add 1 packet of taco seasoning, 14 ounces diced tomatoes with green chilies, ¾ cup water, and a few shakes of hot sauce, if desired.
 Cook, stirring occasionally, until sauce has reduced and is thick enough to coat the meat, about 10 minutes.

 • While the sauce thickens, give the tater tots a gentle shake and rotate the pan to ensure they’re baking evenly.

-• Close the lid of the grill and bake until cheese is fully melted, about 5 minutes.
+• Bake nachos until cheese is fully melted, about 5 minutes.

-• Remove from grill and immediately top with diced tomatoes, sliced jalapeños, sliced avocado, a drizzle of sour cream, a sprinkle of cilantro, and a squeeze of lime to serve.
+• Immediately top melty nachos with diced tomatoes, sliced jalapeños, sliced avocado, a drizzle of sour cream, a sprinkle of cilantro, and a squeeze of lime to serve.

 Notes